Background pattern

 • Do not use Veregen until the area to be treated is completely healed after previous treatments with medications or surgery.

-• Avoid contact with the eyes, nostrils, lips, and mouth.If the cream comes into contact with any of these areas without realizing it, it should be cleaned and/or rinsed with water.
+• Avoid contact with the eyes, nostrils, lips, and mouth.
+If the ointment accidentally reaches any of these areas, it should be washed and/or rinsed with water.

-• Veregendoes not eliminate the HPV virus orprevent the transmission of thedisease,so special care should be taken before sexual activity; seesection “3.How to use Veregen” of this leaflet.
+• Veregen does not eliminate the HPV virus nor prevent the transmission of the disease; therefore, special care should be taken before sexual activity; see section “3.
+How to use Veregen” of this package leaflet.

-• Veregenstains clothing and bedding.
+• Veregen stains clothing and bed linen.

 Children and adolescents

-Use of Veregen with other medications
+Using Veregen with other medicines

-Use of Veregen with food and drinks
+Using Veregen with food and drinks

-No interactions with food and drinks exist.
+There are no interactions with food and drinks.

-As a precaution to avoid interactions/adverse effects, Veregen should not be used with dietary supplements containing large amounts of green tea extract.
+As a precaution to avoid interactions/adverse effects, Veregen should not be used with dietary supplements containing large amounts of green tea leaf extract.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

 Pregnancy

 There are limited data on the use of Veregen in pregnant women.
-Reproductive studies in animals haveshown toxic effects.
+Reproductive studies in animals have shown toxic effects.

 Breastfeeding